 Professor of Health Systems, Harvard T.H.
 Chan School of Public Health

-Prof. Kruk is Director of the QuEST Centers and Network: a multi-country collaboration to produce a global evidence base for improving health systems.
-The QuEST Network responds to the findings of the Lancet Global Health Commission on High Quality Health Systems in the SDG Era (HQSS Commission), a global initiative chaired by Prof. Kruk.
+Dr. Kruk is Director of the QuEST Centers and Network: a multi-country collaboration to produce a global evidence base for improving health systems.
+The QuEST Network responds to the findings of the Lancet Global Health Commission on High Quality Health Systems in the SDG Era (HQSS Commission), a global initiative chaired by Dr. Kruk.
 QuEST will develop new instruments to assess health system quality, test structural and policy solutions to systemic quality deficits, and support expansion of high-impact health systems research in partner countries.

-Prior to coming to Harvard, Prof. Kruk was Associate Professor of Health Policy and Management and Director of the Better Health Systems Initiative at Columbia University.
+Prior to coming to Harvard, Dr. Kruk was Associate Professor of Health Policy and Management and Director of the Better Health Systems Initiative at Columbia University.
 Previously, she was Assistant Professor of Health Management and Policy at the University of Michigan.
 She has held posts at the United Nations Development Program and McKinsey and Company and practiced medicine in northern Ontario, Canada.
 She holds an MD degree from McMaster University and an MPH from Harvard University.
 She is on Twitter @mkruk.